micro-os-plus/micro-test-plus-xpack/README.md

 ```

 Similarly, the template matches only expressions that evaluate to
-a boolean or use custom comparators/operators derived from a
+a boolean and use custom comparators/operators derived from a
 internal `detail::op` type.

 #### Function comparators

-Expectations and assumptions may use any expression evaluating to a
+Expectations and assumptions can test any expression evaluating to a
 boolean value, but in order to nicely report the difference between expected
 and actual values in failed
 conditions, the following generic comparators are available: